getodk/web-forms/packages/web-forms/README.md

 ```

 #### Naming convention
 - Folders: use `kebab-case` and plural for collections.
-Example: `question-types`.
+Example: `form-elements`.
 - Files:
   - Vue Components: use `PascalCase` with a minimum of two words.
 Example: `InputText.vue`.
   - TypeScript/JavaScript: use `kebab-case` for utilities, composables, and API modules.
 Example: `initialize-form-state.ts`, `forms.ts`.